 Administration, student services and student union contribution fees of € 130/semester in total must also be paid.

 We will help successful applicants with finding accommodation in Schwenningen, if required.
 The rent will be in the region of € 200 to € 250 per month (and thus will make up a significant proportion of your monthly budget.)
-Although this is a lot of money, it is actually very good for German university towns.
+Although this is a lot of money, it is actually very reasonable for German university towns.
 We can help you find an individual room in a shared apartment with other students or an individual apartment.
 Rooms which you can share with other students are NOT normally offered by German landlords.
 All rooms will have heating as well as a kitchen and bathroom and will be furnished.
 All accommodation will be within walking distance of the university.

-Our Orientation Program is designed to help foreign students integrate as quickly and smoothly as possible into daily life as a student at the Furtwangen University.
+Our Orientation Programme is designed to help foreign students integrate as quickly and smoothly as possible into daily life as a student at the Furtwangen University.
 We will help with enrolment and the necessary legal paperwork.
 Intensive "crash" courses in German, at the survival level for non-German speaking students and as a refresher course for students with previous knowledge, are also offered.
 Tours of the two campuses, the libraries, PC halls, and local region are also provided.
-This program normally takes place in mid-September and it is essential that all international students take part.
-We will inform all successful applicants of the exact date for the Orientation Program and your arrival - please make sure to stick to these as both early and late arrival will cause a lot of administrative problems.
+This programme normally takes place in mid-September and it is essential that all international students take part.
+We will inform all successful applicants of the exact date for the Orientation Programme and your arrival - please make sure to stick to these as both early and late arrival will cause a lot of administrative problems.

 For those international students who are already living in Germany (e.g. because they are changing from a different course of studies, or they have done a German language course, or have been here as an au pair, etc.), some legal regulations apply and it is important to get in touch with the International Student Support Coordinator early in the planning stages to ensure that you have all the correct information and that things will go smoothly.